HIS 100 History of World Societies I (3 Credits)

 HIS 348 Ancient History (3 Credits)

 Examines the contemporary history of border violence, migration patterns, government controls, and ideologies of ethnic and national belonging in global and comparative perspective.
-Emphasis on understanding how racially exclusive and politically authoritarian ideologies triumph over the diverse and democratic promises of revolution, nation building, & construction of the people.
+Emphasis on understanding how racially exclusive and politically authoritarian ideologies triumph over the diverse and democratic promises of revolution, nation building, and construction of the people.

 Intensive directed reading for exceptionally able students.